NicKoehler/Brawlhalla-Stats/PRIVACY.md

 Welcome to the Brawlhalla Stats app for Android!

 This open-source Android application is developed by NicKoehler.
-The source code is available on GitHub under the MIT License.
+The source code is available on GitHub under the GPL3 License.

 ## Data Collection and Usage